 Examples of activities that alone (without other contributions) do not qualify a contributor for authorship are acquisition of funding; general administrative support; technical editing, language editing, and proofreading.
 Those whose contributions do not justify authorship should be specified (e.g., "served as scientific advisors," "critically reviewed the study proposal," "collected data," "provided and cared for study patients", "participated in writing or technical editing of the manuscript").
-The acknowledgements of people, grants, funds, etc. should be placed in a separate section after the Author contributions and before the Conflict of Interest statement.
-The names of funding organizations should be written in full.
+The acknowledgements of people should be placed in a separate section after the Author Contributions and before the Funding statement.